menu

 Little Rock is a tiny town located in the state of South Carolina.
 With a population of 658 people and just one neighborhood, Little Rock is the 214th largest community in South Carolina.

-Little Rock is a blue-collar town, with 70.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Little Rock is generally considered to be a blue-collar town.
+70.31% of the Little Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Little Rock is a town of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Little Rock who work in food service (15.10%), maintenance occupations (5.73%), and sales jobs (4.69%).

 As is often the case in a small town, Little Rock doesn't have a public transportation system that people use for their commute.